-The various causes of anemia require a set of diverse and context-specific strategies to strengthen multi-sectoral anemia policy and programming.
-Population-level policies to reduce anemia have been developed with the aim of guiding decision-making by policymakers and program planners, as well as efficient allocation of available resources.
+The various causes of anemia require diverse and context-specific strategies to strengthen multi-sectoral anemia policy and programming.
+Policy-makers and program planners have developed population-level policies to reduce anemia to allow for efficient allocation of available resources.

-To reach populations in need, policies need to be translated into programs.
-These programs should be designed with an eye for sustainability by incorporating the latest information on cost and cost-effectiveness, with the goal of reaching the most vulnerable populations in an equitable fashion.
+To reach populations in need, translate policies into programs.
+Practitioners should design these programs designed with an eye for sustainability by incorporating the latest information on cost and cost effectiveness, with the goal of reaching the populations most vulnerable to micronutrient deficiencies and poor health.

 Mass Deworming for Improving Health and Cognition of Children in Endemic Helminth Areas: A Systematic Review and Individual Participant Data Network Meta‐Analysis

 Systematic Review published by Campbell Systematic Reviews in

 This Cambell Systematic Review synthesizes the evidence pertaining to the impact of differing types and frequency of deworming drugs on anemia, cognition, and growth across potential effect modifiers.
 Evidence from 19 studies suggests little effect on nutritional status or cognition; however, children with heavier-intensity infections may benefit…